lobrien0/Sodium/documentation/user-testing.md

    sudo python manage.py /etc/shadow top100k.txt alice
    ```

-   > If you want to use you're own password list, replace `top100k.txt` with the path to your own list.
+   > If you want to use your password list, replace `top100k.txt` with the path to your own list.

    > `sudo` is used since `shadow` is protected
    >
-   > If you would prefer not enter the `shadow` file directly, you can create a copy of the `shadow` file and use the path to the copy instead
+   > If you would prefer not to enter the `shadow` file directly, you can create a copy of the `shadow` file and use the path to the copy instead

    the command above will start the program in debugging mode and only compute the user `alice` (to save time)